hmchen47/DataScience/Notes/p02-Observational.md

   + defined by the exposure or event of interest and followed in time until the disease of outcome of interest occurs (diagram)
   + exposure identified before outcome $\implies$ a temporal framework to assess causality and then having the potential to provide the strongest scientific evidence
   + advantages
-    + gather data regarding sequence of events; able to assess causality
+    + gathering data regarding sequence of events; able to assess causality
     + examining multiple outcomes for a given exposure
     + good for investigating rare exposures
     + able to calculate rates of disease in exposed and unexposed individuals over time(e.g. incidence, relative risk)